Wally869/MusistrataRenderer/README.md

 AudioUtils.py contains some functions to add panning and delay to audio input.
 Careful: We use constant power pan, so I believe a panning of 0.5 (so panned to the center) will result in a slight decrease in volume (lower sound amplitude).
 Will check it out.

-Dispatcher.py contains the functions responsible to render the MusiStrata.Track and MusiStrata.Song objects.
+Renderer.py contains the functions responsible to render the MusiStrata.Track and MusiStrata.Song objects

-## To Note
-Dispatcher.py directly implements a decay enveloppe to the sound, to avoid audio clipping since I'm writing part of a sample to a np array (getting rid of these pesky "pop"s).

 ## Future
 It's a very early WIP, and a huge mess.
 It works to render from samples (see Media/sampleRendered.mp3 to see an example of a rendered file with added delay), but the structure will be rewritten.
 I'm uploading now for future reference and to share the simple scripts I've already got.